linode/docs/docs/applications/remote-desktop/install-vnc-on-ubuntu-16-04.md

     [![VNC Security Warning.](/docs/assets/1656-vnc-2-2.png)](/docs/assets/1656-vnc-2-2.png)

-3. You will be prompted to enter the password you specified in Step 4 of [the previous section](#install-a-desktop-and-vnc-on-your-linode).
+3. You will be prompted to enter the password you specified when first launching the VNC Server.
+See [Secure your VNC Connection](#secure-your-vnc-connection) if you have not yet started a VNC server on your Linode.

     [![The VNC password prompt.](/docs/assets/vnc/vnc_viewer_password.png)](/docs/assets/vnc/vnc_viewer_password.png)